jarchit27/CS322M-230108007/rvx10p_230108007/README.md

 | Forwarding for back-to-back ALU ops | ✔️ Verified |
 | Single-cycle stall for load-use | ✔️ Verified |
 | Pipeline flush for taken branches | ✔️ Verified |

----

-## 🧪 Testbench

-- Includes:
-- The testbench monitors memory address `100` for the final value `25` to confirm successful execution.